David-Keller/Team-32-tsum-/README.md

 Abstract:

-	It 'plays' the Android game TsumTsum by 'looking' through a webcam to parse the game play area using OpenCV, and sends swipe events via adb and Androids GetEvent.
+	It 'plays' the Android game TsumTsum by 'looking' through a webcam to parse the game play area using OpenCV, and sends swipe events via adb and Android's GetEvent.
-	It uses circle detection to find the tsums on the screen, then uses histograms to detect and aggregate tsums of the same type, which is then passed to a solving algorithm that returns a list of groups of tsums to be swiped, which is then passed to a function that generates sends and runs those swipes to the Android device.
+	It uses circle detection to find the tsums on the screen, then uses histograms to detect and aggregate tsums of the same type, which is then passed to a solving algorithm that returns a list of groups of tsums to be swiped, which is then passed to a function that generates, sends, and runs those swipes to the Android device.

 How to run: